What is a right angle gear motor?

 Helical gears are similar to spur gears except each tooth is cut at an angle.
 These angled teeth make for a quieter-running motor and reduce the load stress of the motor.

-Spiral bevel act much like a helical gear but are cut using a spiral-like tooth shape.
+Spiral gears act much like a helical gear but are cut using a spiral-like tooth shape.
 These gears tend to be a quieter choice.

 Spur gears have teeth cut parallel to the shaft.
 If more than one gear is used speed reduction increases.